falangjoe/self-driving/CarND-Advanced-Lane-Lines/writeup_template.md

 ### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I create a function calculate_curvature under Fitting Lines in the notebook AdvancedLaneLines.ipynb using the method outlined in class.
-I then modifed my fit function to also calculated the curvature.
+I then modifed my fit function to also calculate the curvature.

 ### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.